 Each of the above elements impedes efficiency, so that their removal produces a vast improvement in personal efficiency and of course production, so that it is particularly beneficial in the business world.

 A major breakthrough in the much wider use of the technology came in the form of Surrogacy.
-Surrogacy involves three people, a practitioner, a go-between (the surrogate) and the target, in other words the person being assisted who needs to eliminate some negative aspect of their make-up.
-Importantly, as is the case with a child who is too young to have a session, they are not involved in any way, not even an awareness of being the subject of the procedure, but nevertheless the practice of surrogacy produces some remarkable positive life changing outcomes.
-Surrogacy is based upon the concept of a universal intelligence.
+Surrogacy involves three people, a practitioner, a go-between (the surrogate), and the target, in other words, the person being assisted who needs to eliminate some negative aspect of their make-up.
+Importantly, as is the case with a child who is too young to have a session, they are not involved in any way, not even an awareness of being the subject of the procedure, but nevertheless the practice of surrogacy produces some remarkable positive life-changing outcomes.
+Surrogacy is based on the concept of universal intelligence.

-The desire for gaining knowledge about life, in other words understanding the why’s and wherefore’s of life’s elements has been my motivation to develop Causism™ and a facet of that has been the driving force behind so many years of dedicated research and development.
+The desire to gain knowledge about life, in other words understanding the why’s and wherefores of life’s elements has been my motivation to develop Causism™, and a facet of that has been the driving force behind so many years of dedicated research and development.

-I liken it to understanding an English language word that is based upon Greek or Latin routes, for example the word ‘augurs’ which I used above.
-Understanding the roots of a word give it a greater depth of understanding, but this view of course may only mirror my overriding interest in knowledge.
+I liken it to understanding an English language word that is based upon Greek or Latin routes, for example, the word ‘augurs’ which I used above.
+Understanding the roots of a word gives it a greater depth of understanding, but this view of course may only mirror my overriding interest in knowledge.